We may earn money or products from the companies mentioned in this post.

 Once you arrive in Dubai, you find it hard to believe that this was once a barren desert with modest settlements.
 Today it is the epitome of innovation and luxury living.
 If you wish to experience how Dubai was long back before it became an elegant metropolis, take a tour of the Al Fahidi Historical District.
-Saunter around the earthy toned neighbourhood to witness the lifestyle of locals during the 19th century.
+Saunter around the earthy toned neighborhood to witness the lifestyle of locals during the 19th century.
 Visit the traditional wind tower houses, quaint alleys, and old houses which are now converted into courtyard cafes and art galleries.
 Al Fahidi Historical District is a great way to take a detour from the chaotic and classy Dubai city and revel in simple ambiances before heading back to the city.

 A spectacular recent addition to Dubai’s unique collection of iconic landmarks is the Dubai Frame.
 It is yet another larger than life project made possible by the emirate.
 Boasted as ‘the largest frame in the world’, Dubai Frame has swiftly gained the attention of Dubai visitors.
 It is among one of the most popular sights to visit in Dubai.
 Located at Zabeel Park, the Dubai Frame stands towering over the city at 150 meters.
 Offering visitors a chance to view the best of both realms in Dubai.
 Take a one hour tour to witness Dubai’s past, present, and future along with stellar panoramic sights from the glass bridge located at the top of the landmark.
 It will be one of the most breathtaking panoramas of Dubai that will be etched on your mind forever.